 c.
 These are things that will occur in the future (Chapters 6-22).

 1:20 “The (a) mystery of the seven stars which you saw in my right hand, and the seven lampstands: The (b) seven stars are the angels of the seven [assemblies], and the (c) seven lampstands which you saw are the seven [assemblies].”

-- The Hebrew word translated “lampstand” in the BCE Scripture is menorah - a seven-branched lampstand.
+c.
+The Hebrew word translated “lampstand” in the Old Covenant Scriptures is menorah - a seven-branched lampstand.
 There were ten of these in Israel’s Tabernacle and Temple.
-But the Greek word translated “lampstands” here in the Revelation (luchnos) often means single candlesticks.
-So, these “lampstands,” although they are seen as separate, with the Lord walking among them (2:1), may also refer to the single candleholders on a menorah, indicating that these seven assemblies are parts of the single universal Assembly of Disciples of the Lord Yahushua the Messiah, representing different aspects or types of the Body of the Messiah.
+Also, most synagogues and present-day Messianic congregations have a menorah.
+So, these “lampstands,” with the Lord walking among them (2:1), indicate that these seven assemblies are representative parts of the single universal Assembly of Disciples of the Lord Yahushua the Messiah, indwelled by His seven-fold Spirit and representing different aspects or types of the Body of the Messiah.